quintype/quintype-validator/README.md

 ## Validatations

 The tool runs multiple validators, and reports the output of each stage.
-Warnings conditions are mentioned in (parenthesis).
+Warnings conditions are mentioned in (parenthesis)

 ### AMP